How to choose plants for a high street shop front

 Since the grooming lounge opened I have been a regular visitor and have always been delighted with their services.
 I noticed once that they had some new empty planters outside of the shop.
 Simple, cheap and rather empty wooden planters.
 I couldn’t help but ask what their plans were.
 There wasn’t anything concrete and I offered my services to create a planting plan that would make the shop look good all year round.
 This was a small job (the smallest in fact) but I wanted to help a local business look its best… so I did just that.

 The planters themselves were constructed out of untreated grooved pine.
 Not my first choice but we had to make this work!
 The shop sign and interiors echo a dark, rich almost rustic look.
 I thought the planters would fit in a bit better if they closely matched this so I stained them.

-Of course, I went straight to Owatrol and decided on using the Aqaudeks; which is a water based oil; This still gives a natural look without it looking painted.
-It also has UV protection so the colour will stay and when it does eventually start to change it can easily be retreated if desired.
+Of course, I went straight to Owatrol and decided on using the Aqaudeks; which is a water-based oil; This still gives a natural look without it looking painted.
+It also has UV protection so the colour will stay and when it does eventually start to change it can easily be recreated if desired.
 If not it could be left to go grey.
 As always, we used Prep-dek and Net-trol products to prepare the timber properly before applying the Aquadeks.
 This preparation is crucial because this is what gives the products the best chance to last as long as possible.

 What plants to use in a raised planter

 Considering the nature of the business I had to be a little comedic and use grasses.
 Imagine that.
 The planting outside of shops told you what they did…